BracketSpace/Notification/readme.txt

 * [Changed] Code Editor Field sanitizer to allow for multiple HTML tags.
 * [Changed] Always return the single root filesystem in Runtime.
 * [Changed] Stores with plugin objects, now they are much simpler and don't use WP filters.
+* [Changed] Plugin loading stack, [see docs](https://docs.bracketspace.com/notification/developer/general/plugin-loading-chain) for more details.
 * [Removed] `Common` Abstract that has been replaced by HasName and HasSlug Traits.
+* [Removed] Cache class and all caching mechanism for post types, taxonomies and comment types.
 * [Added] Runner class that processes the Triggers.
 * [Added] ErrorHandler class that helps handle errors.
 It can throw an exception when NOTIFICATION_DEBUG is enabled or save a warning to error_log when it's disabled.